AxellH/eazyfill/positional-order/README.md

 First task is to find the most likely location for each payment field on invoice.
 Sample invoices need to be collected and data points extracted.

 After that, k-d tree (one tree for each different field type) needs to be initialised with training data that determines the most likely positions for a payment field.
 Then this tree structure can be used with geometrical positioning data in ordering candidate values for a payment field.
+See tests inside *ee.pdfarve.common.posorder.NodeTest.java* for how the data structure can be trained.

 ## Example